curlpipe/ox/README.md

 ## Installation

-> :warning: Huge Warning: A lot of these (except manual) are quite out of date, it is quite a huge task having to push to all these sources each time I update and I'd rather focus on creating high quality updates
+> :warning: Huge Warning: A lot of these (except manual, AUR and homebrew) are quite out of date, it is quite a huge task having to push to all these sources each time I update and I'd rather focus on creating high-quality updates

 ### Prerequisites